Authorization

 );

-Or make your own schema.
+You can also create your own schema instead.
 You are not required to use a SQL database.

 Limitations